hyperfiddle/electric/Readme.md

 - **Network-transparent**: Electric closures close over server and client scope bindings, all in the same expression.
 The Electric compiler uses compile-time static knowledge of your source code to slice your expressions into client and server portions.
 Right through closures, loops and deeply nested function calls.

 - **Strong composition:** Network-transparent Electric functions are true functions.
-They follow function laws and work at the Clojure/Script REPL.
 You have lambda, recursion, HOFs, closures, dynamic scope, macros, etc: the full undamaged composition power of Lisp.
 Goodbye "functional core imperative shell"; with Electric the *entire system is a function*.

 Our mission is to raise the abstraction ceiling in web development in the same way that garbage collection did for functional programming, paving the way for something new.